ahoereth/gazeprediction/00/shoeffner/shoeffner_report.md

 ## 0 participants: artificial data

-Since there are only 15 data points per image it is possible that the data was hand crafted to provide some sample data.
+Since there are only 15 data points per image (plus the `(0,0)` coordinate) it is possible that the data was hand crafted to provide some sample data.
 These could have been used to test visualizations, analytics pipelines and other processing steps before doing an actual experiment or without employing eyetrackers.

 ## 1 participant: averaged or sampled data